Geodego/data_engineering_azure/4-azure-data-pipelines/3-transforming_data_azure_pipelines.md

 fix any errors.
 - After successful execution of the Pipeline, Navigate to Data hub and see the newly created table under Workspace and Lake Database section.

+## Power Query Transformations

+Power Query is a data transformation engine with a powerful and easy to use interface to connect to the data sources, extract and transform the data.
+It is embedded into many Microsoft products such as Excel, Power BI.
+Microsoft has recently embedded Power Query into Azure Data Factory.

+Power Query engine uses a scripting language called M. Since Azure Data Factory uses Apache Spark behind the scene, when the Power Query is inserted into the pipeline, the M language data types are automatically convert into Spark data types.

+[Documentation](https://docs.microsoft.com/en-us/power-query/power-query-what-is-power-query) for more information on Power Query.

+### Exercise: Power Query in Azure Data Factory
+In this demo, we use power query for transforming the data in Azure Data Factory.
+- Go to the `Author` tab and click on the `...` near `Power Query` and select the source SQL database
+- Give a name to this power query
+- On the left of the interface you can see the source table that is connected.
+- The interface is similar to excel.
+For example, you can select `Filter rows`.
+You'll see this filter activity on the right side of the screen under `Applied Steps`.
+- After you've done the transformation, you can click on `Publish All` to publish the power query.
+- Now let's create a pipeline to execute this power query:
+  - create a new pipeline
+  - drag the `Power Query` activity to the pipeline:
+    - in the settings, select the power query you've created
+    - in the `sink` select where you want to store the data.
+For example the synapse table you've created.
+    - select a `staging linked service` and a `staging folder`.
+- Give a name to the pipeline and click on `Publish All`
+- Trigger the pipeline by clicking on `Add Trigger` and select `Trigger Now`

+The staging linked service specifies the storage account that Power Query uses for intermediate data storage during the transformation process.
+The staging directory within this linked service defines the exact location (typically a folder) in the storage account where the intermediate data will be stored.